David-LeK/vietnamese-historical-events/timelines_en.md

 *   **Jul.
 2012:** Upgraded relations to a Comprehensive Strategic Partnership with the Russian Federation.
 *   **Dec.
 6, 2012:** The Worship of Hung Kings was recognized by UNESCO as a heritage.
 *   **2013:** China began accelerating the reclamation and construction of artificial islands in the Spratly Islands, transforming coral reefs into fortified military bases to strengthen its presence and control.
+*   **Feb.
+2013:** Ba Na Hills Cable Car (Da Nang) was recognized by the Guinness World Records organization for 4 world records.
+*   **Apr.
+30, 2013:** The Guinness World Records organization officially recognized Son Doong Cave as the largest cave in the world.
 *   **Oct.
 4, 2013:** General Vo Nguyen Giap passed away at Central Military Hospital 108, Hanoi.
 *   **Nov.
 28, 2013:** The 2013 Constitution was promulgated.
 *   **Dec.
 5, 2013:** The Art of Don Ca Tai Tu Music and Song in Southern Vietnam was recognized by UNESCO as a heritage.